erikh/saturn/README.md

 Every time the program is run and touches the database, it will look to add recurring tasks.
 Recurring tasks are based off the last task that was saved, and every recurrence up to the current point will be added in the absence of them.
-Until they are added, they will not have IDs nor can they be manipulated.
+In the Unix file implementation (not Google Calendar, which is responsible for creating its own recurring events) Until they are added, they will not have IDs nor can they be manipulated.
 Commands like `now` and `notify` which only perform read operations also adjust this data, so they can fire notifications properly for new tasks.

 ## Google Calendar Support

 Google Calendar support is working, with OAuth credentials being setup properly and limited control of the calendar is possible within the realm of what saturn currently supports.
 More is anticipated to be built atop this framework.
 Do not be surprised if functionality is confusing or missing.
 Please put in issues with your concerns, thanks!

+`sui` also works beautifully with Google Calendar, providing a compelling, if primitive replacement for the web UI.

 To use `saturn` with Google Calendar, you must create a Google Cloud account and assign an OAuth application to it.
 One is not provided automatically by